knutwurst/Marlin-2-0-x-Anycubic-i3-MEGA-S/README.md

 ## Features:

- * Mesh bed calibration / Auto calibration with BLTouch (WiP)
+ * Mesh bed calibration / Auto calibration with BLTouch
  * S-curve acceleration
  * "Juction Deviation" instead of the classic "Jerk"
  * "Linear Pressure Control v1.5" enabled (can be configured with M900)